AllenBrainAtlas/visweek-2013-contest/README.md

 * atlas/ - a directory containing reference atlas volumes, one for each developmental stage.
 * annotation/ - a directory containing grid annotation volumes, one for each developmental stage.
 Voxel values are structure ids.
 * structure_unionizes/ - a directory containing one CSV per probe.
 Each CSV contains a set of rows describing the expression energy for a probe within an entire structure.

+Note: this python script has only been tested with python 2.7.2.